Hexensuelze/duke3d_hrp/hrp_readme.txt

 -------------------------------
 3.2) Highlights of this release
 -------------------------------
-Compared to previous release (HRP v5.1.285), you can expect the following changes:
+Compared to previous release (HRP v5.2), you can expect the following changes:

-[FEATURE] Full Polymost compatibility (use parameter -hduke3d_hrp_polymost.def) [UPDATE] New HUD weapon models for pistol and shotgun [UPDATE] New hanging slime babe
-[UPDATE] Improved crosshairs
-[UPDATE] Polymer/Polymost adding/optimization for many textures
-[FIX] FOV change for RPG, fixed animation for HUD Devastator [FIX] Model fixes for Trooper
+[FEATURE] New maphacks system: Hacks for 500+ custom maps included!
+[UPDATE] Polymer versions of 15 existing textures added; about 10 new textures
+         (some for Ep.4)
+[UPDATE] Remakes of existing props models:
+         Airlock sign, microphone, exit sign, hand dryer, Terminator+arm, Cycloid Emperor hologram, Dukeburger statue [UPDATE] Remakes of character models for Cycloid Emperor (by Tea Monster) and Duke (by Mark Skelton, Tea Monster and Spiker) [UPDATE] Remakes of pickup models: Jetpack, health bottles, First Aid kit [UPDATE] Improvements for Mighty Boot, HUD pistol hands and chaingun muzzleflash [UPDATE] New level stats screen (based on new Duke model) [FIX] Screen alignment fix for HUD scubagear
-[FIX] Rotation corrections for various models
+[FIX] Small corrections for pistol and shotgun pickup models (size, rotation,
-[FIX] Activation of various "forgotten" textures throughout the HRP
+      center)

 IMPORTANT!